Killua-Zoldyck-007/Flappy-Bird-ML/README.md

 Expected 15-30 Generations for the program to be trained completly may be less or more

 If any bird crosses a score of 25 its values will be printed on the console

+## How to Run :-
+1. clone/donload this repo
+2. Be sure to have pygame installed and run main.py